 - Infection has set in at the bite site and the infection cannot be cured.
-In this case you may be faced with the horrible option of losing your limb or losing your life to the infection.
+In this case, you may be faced with the horrible option of losing your limb or losing your life due to the dog bite infection.

 Either way, the dog bite injury can change your whole life.